 Burnout affects every employee differently and can be heightened by factors in an individual’s personal life.
 Having said that, there are a few common reasons why your employees are burning out.

 Companies that don’t promote a sense of community and togetherness are more likely to experience employee burnout.
 When employees feel isolated, the stresses of their daily tasks can become overwhelming.
 And, without the support of colleagues, this can contribute to employees burning out.
-Research found that employees who feel like their employer helps them feel connected are 4 times more likely to feel supported at work.
+Research found that employees who feel like their employer helps them feel connected are more likely to feel supported at work.

 In a nutshell, employers should prioritise fostering a strong culture of community in order to prevent employees from feeling alone.
 Particularly in a remote working environment.